Adventures in Boating Washington Handbook

 Vessels Without a Capacity Plate

-On vessels less than 20 feet in length without a capacity plate, you can use the following rule of thumb to calculate the number of persons (weighing 150 lbs. each, on average) that the vessel can carry safely in good weather conditions.
+On vessels less than 20 feet in length without a capacity plate, you can use the following rule of thumb to calculate the number of persons (weighing 150 pounds each, on average) that the vessel can carry safely in good weather conditions.

 Number of people = vessel length (ft.) x vessel width (ft.) ÷ 15

 When determining the number of people on board a vessel, persons on water skis, inner tubes, or similar devices are counted as passengers even when they are being towed and must be included in the maximum number of people allowed.
+For information on the laws for overloading or overpowering a vessel, see Unlawful and Dangerous Operation.